-- 2.1.1 Production: Oil, water, and gas are produced from eight wells on the Arellanes Lease.
-Each well is equipped with a cellar that measure approximately six feet by six feet.
+- 2.1.1 Production: Oil, water, and gas are produced from two wells on the Musico Lease.
+Each well is equipped with a well cellar that measures approximately six feet by six feet.
 Electric motors or internal combustion engines provide power to the well pump units.
-All internal combustion engines used to power pumping units at this facility are permitted under Pt70 Permit to Operate 16216. - 2.1.2 Gas/Liquid Separation: Produced oil, water and gas are piped to gas/liquid separators.
+All internal combustion engines used to power pumping units at this facility are permitted under Pt70 Permit to Operate 8035.
+This facility has been idle for several years. - 2.1.2 Gas/Liquid Separation: Produced oil, water and gas are piped to a gas/liquid separator.
 The gas and liquids from the separators are sent to the Morganti Lease tank battery.